pkdevboxy/app-calendar/README.md

 data.json - Sample table rows to be created when importing the app as a package file.
 This file is optional.

 description.json - Application properties to be used for creating a new application when importing the app as a package file.
+This file is required.

 schema.json - Application schema to be created when importing the app as a package file.
 This file is optional.